SalGnt/gutter-themes-for-sl/README.md

 - Unzip it and rename the folder to `Gutter Themes for SL`;
 - Find your `Packages` directory using the `Preferences > Browse Packages...` command;
 - Move the `Gutter Themes for SL` folder into your `Packages` directory.

+## Contributing
+Feel free to contribute with your own creation.
+All I ask of you is to **read the [official documentation](https://sublimelinter.readthedocs.org/en/latest/gutter_themes.html) before making a pull request!**

+You can also request new themes by opening a [new issue](https://github.com/SalGnt/gutter-themes-for-sl/issues).

 ## License